momentohq/public-dev-docs/docs/media-storage/streaming/live-streaming/how-to-medialive-cloudfront.md

 ![CloudFront behavior for the default behavior](./_how-to-images/cloudfront-default.png)

 **Media segments behavior**: These files won't change after the encoder has sent them to the origin, so they are good candidates for being cached by CloudFront and its "CachingOptimized" policy.
-From our AWS MediaLive configuration, the segments that contain audio/video will always have the file extension `.ts` :
+From the AWS MediaLive configuration, the segments that contain audio/video will always have the file extension `.ts` :

 ![CloudFront behavior for caching segments](./_how-to-images/cloudfront-segments.png)

 **Variant playlists behavior**: These `playlist_*.m3u8` files are refreshed every time a new media segment is available from AWS Elemental MediaLive.
 When MediaLive recreates the playlists, it automatically appends the `encoder_api_key` token query parameter in its URI.
-Since our default rules apply a different, conflicting value (`player_api_key`) in *Authorization* header when requesting these segments, we need to define a behavior where the *Authorization* header is dropped for these requests.
+Since the default rules apply a different, conflicting value (`player_api_key`) in *Authorization* header when requesting these segments, we need to define a behavior where the *Authorization* header is dropped for these requests.
 To accomplish this, set the *Origin request policy* to None.

 ![CloudFront behavior for variant playlists](./_how-to-images/cloudfront-playlist.png)

 ## 4. Playback and troubleshooting

 With that, we're ready to stream!
-You can now point your favorite HLS player (in [VLC media player](https://www.videolan.org/) open a network stream and paste the .m3u8 path) to `https://<your_CloudFront_id>.CloudFront.net/playlist.m3u8` and play the live stream encoded by AWS Elemental MediaLive.
+You can now point your favorite HLS player (in [VLC media player](https://www.videolan.org/) open a network stream and paste the .m3u8 path) to `https://<cloudfront_id>.CloudFront.net/playlist.m3u8` and play the live stream encoded by AWS Elemental MediaLive.

 If things go wrong and the stream doesn't play, the best way to troubleshoot is to manually check each of the steps that is performed by the HLS video player.

-### Momento and encoder level
+### MediaLive and Momento

-Verify the master manifest is accessible with your `player_api_key` and returns the variant playlists correctly.
-You can use the following `curl` command to test it yourself, or you can use the [Momento console](https://console.gomomento.com/caches/live-origin) to view data in your cache.
+Verify the master manifest is accessible with `player_api_key` and returns the variant playlists correctly.
+Use the following `curl` command to test, or use the [Momento console](https://console.gomomento.com/caches/live-origin) to view data in the namespace.

 ```
 $ curl "https://<momento_rest_endpoint>/cache/live-origin/playlist.m3u8?token=<player_api_key>"